 NAGT Scholarships for Field Study

 Each year, NAGT makes several $500 awards to undergraduate students to facilitate their study of field geoscience.
 These awards, previously given to students who attend a traditional summer field camp, are now available for students attending field-based courses at any time of year.
 The intent of the awards is to support students' participation in intensive field courses in any aspects of geoscience (including geophysics, soil science, hydrology, etc.) that focus on students practicing skills of field observation, data collection, analysis and synthesis.
 Awardees are selected based on the importance of the field experience in meeting their educational and career goals, the quality of the field aspects of the course, and the importance of the financial award in allowing them to participate in the program.
 Application deadline is in mid February of each year.
-Applications are avalible online.
+Applications are available online.

 AWG's Crawford Field Camp Scholarships